linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 05 Risk Management/Chapter 22 Managing Liquidity Risk.md

 The second cause of liquidity risk is asset-side liquidity risk, such as the ability to fund the exercise of off-balance-sheet loan commitments.
 As we describe in Chapter 12, a loan commitment allows a customer to borrow (take down) funds from an FI (over a commitment period) on demand.
 When a borrower draws on its loan commitment, the FI must fund the loan on the balance sheet immediately.
 This creates a demand for liquidity.
 As with liability withdrawals, an FI can meet such a liquidity need by running down its cash assets, selling off other liquid assets, or borrowing additional funds.

 To understand the connection between liquidity risk and insolvency risk, consider the simple FI balance sheet in Table 22-1.
 Before deposit withdrawals, the FI has  \$10 million in cash assets and\$ 90 million in nonliquid assets.
 These assets are funded with \$90 million in deposits and \$10 million in owners' equity.
 Suppose that depositors unexpectedly withdraw \$20 million in deposits (perhaps due to the release of negative news about the profits of the FI) and the FI receives no new deposits to replace them.
 To meet these deposit withdrawals, the FI first uses the \$10 million it has in cash assets and then seeks to sell some of its nonliquid assets to raise an additional 10 million in cash.
-Suppose also that the FI cannot borrow any more funds in the short-term money markets (see Chapter 5), and because it cannot wait to get better prices for its assets in the future (as it needs the cash
+Suppose also that the FI cannot borrow any more funds in the short-term money markets (see Chapter 5), and because it cannot wait to get better prices for its assets in the future (as it needs the cash now to meet immediate depositor withdrawals), the FI has to sell any nonliquid assets at 50 cents on the dollar.

 TABLE 22-1 Adjusting to a Deposit Withdrawal Using Asset Sales (in millions)